hi-anki/learn-x86_64-assembly/4-calculatur/readme.md

 Yes.
 They do lack these capabilities.
 And that's how it is.

-Again, I have to reinforce this so that it get embedded in our psyche that assembly is not a high language.
+Again, I have to reinforce this so that it get embedded in our psyche that assembly is not a high-level language.
 There are no built-in constructs.
   - What was normal in high level languages, is definitely not normal in assembly.
   - Moving progressively is the mantra.